-We’re delighted that MACLAS 2019 will be held on the beautiful campus of Stony Brook University, and we invite scholars of Latin America & the Caribbean from across the mid-Atlantic region to join us.
+We’re delighted that MACLAS 2019 will be held on the beautiful campus of Stony Brook University, and we invite scholars of Latin America & the Caribbean from across the mid-Atlantic region and beyond to join us.
 To register for the conference, visit https://maclas2019.exordo.com/.

 The Call for Papers (PDF file) can be accessed by clicking on the image at right.

 We heartily thank our hosts in Latin American & Caribbean Studies at Stony Brook University for helping to make MACLAS 2019 possible.

 Conference participants are encouraged to book lodging as soon as possible.
 We recommend Hilton Garden Inn Stony Brook, located on the Stony Brook campus, but there are lots of good hotels in the general vicinity.

 GETTING TO & AROUND LONG ISLAND: TRAVEL & PARKING INFORMATION FOR MACLAS 2019

 Stony Brook University is accessible by car, train, or plane.
 The Long Island Rail has a stop on the Stony Brook campus, just a few minutes’ walk from the Humanities Institute and the Wang Center, where our events will take place.